 Alternative Mobility Permits (AMP)

-This permit allows persons who cannot walk, or cannot walk without assistance due to severe and permanent physical disabilities, to drive or be transported by ATV on selected wildlife management areas (WMAs).
-The AMP also includes the WMA vehicle access allowed through a Special Use Vehicle (SUV) permit.
-All AMP permit expire on June 30 of each year.
+The Alternative Mobility Permit (AMP) allows persons who cannot walk, or cannot walk without assistance due to severe and permanent physical disabilities, to drive or be transported by ATV on selected wildlife management areas (WMAs).
+The AMP also includes the WMA vehicle access allowed with a Special Use Vehicle (SUV) permit.
+All AMPs expire on June 30 each year.

-The named permit holder and one assistant riding in the same vehicle with the permit holder to operate a vehicle in WMAs on roads not open to the public and to drive or be transported by all-terrain vehicle (ATV), as defined below, as long as permit holder and assistant adhere to the permit conditions and those in the Special Use Vehicle WMA Summary and Maps and the Alternative Mobility Permit WMA Summary and Maps.
+- For the named permit holder and one assistant riding in the same vehicle with the permit holder to operate a vehicle in WMAs on roads not open to the public and to drive or be transported by all-terrain vehicle (ATV), as defined below, as long as permit holder and assistant adhere to the permit conditions by region for Special Use Vehicle Permits and the Alternative Mobility Permits.

-- The permitted SUV to be operated on established named or numbered roads, service roads, firebreaks or well-defined roads except as provided by the SUV WMA Summary and Maps.
+- For the permitted SUV to be operated on established named or numbered roads, service roads, firebreaks or well-defined roads except as provided by the Regional SUV Summary.

-The permitted ATV may be operated off road at a speed of up to 5 mph (walking speed) in accordance with the Alternative Mobility Permit WMA Summary and Maps and permit conditions.
+- For the permitted ATV to be operated off road at a speed of up to 5 mph (walking speed) in accordance with the Regional AMP Summary and permit conditions.